Sponsor-A-Skunk Program

 You can help provide care and treatment when you Sponsor-A-Skunk.

 When you contribute to Sponsor-A-Skunk you help skunks that require daily or costly medical treatments or special care.
-This also allows people who can't adopt a skunk into their home a chance to provide care for one of our long-term resident skunks.
+For those who cannot adopt a skunk into their home, Sponsor-A-Skunk gives you a chance to provide care for one of our long-term resident skunks.

 Dietary supplements and medications add even more to the costs for care and treatment.

 Just $10 a month helps to pay for food, medical treatments, and other necessities.
 You can help by sending $60 for a six month term, or $120 for a one year term, to sponsor one of the rescue skunks.
-You can also consider a Lifetime Sponsorship at $1000.
+In addition, you may consider a Lifetime Sponsorship at $1000.

 If you wish to contribute you can send your check to Skunk Haven™ or send to our PayPal account (see below).